C5278/recap-workshop-2025/README.md

                 // Store the reward service event/message to be emitted after the transaction with the required data await qd_rewardService.send("updateRewards", { orderNumber: orderData.OrderNumber, userID: req.user.id, payload: { customerID: orderData.Customer_ID, purchaseAmount: totalAmount } });```

+9. Configure the destination in BTP
+    9.1 Download `rewards-api` from the root folder and import it to the BTP Destination and configure client-secret as
+    9.1 Download `inventory-api` from the root folder and import it to the BTP Destination and configure client-secret as
-9. Deploy app to BTP
+10. Deploy app to BTP

     ```bash
         npm i